Department: Student Orientation Programs

 • Excellent communication and interpersonal skills.

-• Master’s degree in higher education administration or a related field.
+• Educational background and work experience in higher education administration, enrollment management, student development, or related field.

 • Experience planning and implementing large-scale programs.

 • One year of experience hiring, training, and supervising student employees and/or volunteers.